 Well, it’s been about a week since the cinnamon jar left my cupboard, so I think we can all agree it is high time it was brought out of solitary confinement and put into a cake.
-Today it’s a pumpkin and cinnamon loaf cake.
+Today it’s an recipe with autumn written all over it: pumpkin and cinnamon loaf cake.

 In this, the season of pumpkins and squashes being stacked high and wide, it seems like the time to bake a cake that celebrates the pumpkin in a way that’s not carving a face on it.
 I quite like pumpkins and squashes – if you think they’re bland and watery, it’s probably because you’re eating a variety grown for size and ease of carving, rather than flavour – and whilst they’re great in soups, stews and the like, I also love to bake with them.
 The perfect partner for things like cinnamon and nutmeg, it’s a deep flavour that isn’t overly sweet; hence a pumpkin and cinnamon loaf cake.

 Did you know though that there’s no such thing as a pumpkin?
 Or rather, no one thing.
 There are loads of different varieties out there, we tend to think of the big, orange variety as a ‘pumpkin’, but depending where you are in the world even this isn’t necessarily one variety.
 ‘Pumpkin’ is more a catch-all term used to describe what we think for Hallowe’en.
 There’s a whole world of squashes and pumpkins out there to explore.
 If you’re not sure where to start though, the BBC’s Food Programme did a great episode about pumpkins and squashes recently, it’s well worth a listen.